kmontag/macher/README.md

   :ensure (:host github :repo "kmontag/macher")

   :custom
   ;; The org UI has structured navigation and nice content folding.
   (macher-action-buffer-ui 'org)

   :config
   ;; Recommended - register macher tools and presets with gptel.
-This doesn't ;; touch any gptel settings or activate any tools/presets; it just makes them ;; available in the gptel menu.
   (macher-install)

-  ;; Recommended - apply the "@macher-base" preset globally.
-This ensures that ;; macher tools and system prompts will work in any gptel buffer, including ;; in places like restored gptel sessions.
-  ;;
-  ;; This modifies `gptel-prompt-transform-functions', but won't affect your ;; non-macher requests in any meaningful way - see the docstring for more ;; details.
-  ;;
-  ;; This isn't necessary for using the actions workflow, or for using built-in ;; presets directly.
+  ;; Recommended - enable macher infrastructure for tools/prompts in
+  ;; any buffer.
+(Presets and actions will still work if you don't do ;; this, though.)
   (macher-enable)

   ;; Adjust buffer positioning to taste.